HEIG-VD-S3-PW/DAI-LAB-03/README.md

 java -jar target/DAI-LAB-03-1.0-SNAPSHOT.jar
 ```

-Testing the application: You can also run the tests using Maven:
+Testing the application: You can also run the tests using Maven (no test by default):

 ```bash
 mvn test